Lack of Employee Input & Training Puts Technology and Automation ROI at Risk

 According to a new survey of Greater Boston workers by Eagle Hill Consulting, only 29 percent say their company invests in the right technology to support them.
 Only 38 percent think technology change has had a positive impact on their organization.

 Also, seventy-three percent of Greater Boston workers say they need more skills to adapt to advancing technology.
 Yet only 38 percent report that their company gives them the right level of support to understand and benefit from new technology solutions.

 Download the research here.

-The Eagle Hill Consulting research reveals a significant gap in values between health technology investments and how employees experience them:
+The Eagle Hill Consulting research reveals a significant gap in values between technology investments and how employees experience them:

 - Understand the real problem at hand.
 A new technology won’t override outdated business process, broken cultures or skills gaps.

 - Test the hypothesis and gain vital insights in the process.
 Resist the urge to conduct root cause analysis of a business challenge in isolation of the employees doing the work every day.

 - Understand the human ROI.
 The best technology solutions get the most out of humans.

 - Assess tomorrow’s impacts today.
 Think strategically about how implementation of a new technology will impact the current and future workforce.